 9.6.1 Canopies, or other transparency systems, along with their associated support structure, actuation, latching, and locking mechanisms shall be compatible with the air vehicle escape system to permit safe egress and escape.

-a.
-Canopies, or other transparency systems, and their associated mechanisms cannot be rendered inoperative through ice accretion;
+b.
+Canopies, or other transparency systems, and their associated mechanisms cannot be rendered inoperative through thermal effects on the ground.
+See Line 9.6.3 for thermal effects in flight.